Lynchburg Juvenile and Domestic Relations District Court: Lawyers

 As a constitutional officer, the Commonwealth's Attorney is elected to serve a four-year term, and therefore exercises his/her discretion and judgment independent of any other city or state agency or official.

 The Commonwealth's Attorney Office consists of attorneys, support staff and the Victim-Witness Assistance Program.
-The purpose of the Victim-Witness Program is to help ensure that crime victims and witnesses receive fair and compassionate treatment while participating in the criminal justice system.
-Further, victims of crime who suffer from physical injuries as a result of the crime may apply through the Victim-Witnesses Assistance Program for state compensation from the Criminal Injuries Compensation Fund, to cover medical expenses and other expenses incurred as a result of their victimization.
+The purpose of the Victim-Witness Assistance Program is to help ensure that crime victims and witnesses receive fair and compassionate treatment while participating in the criminal justice system.
+Further, victims of crime who suffer from physical injuries as a result of the crime may apply through the Victim-Witness Assistance Program for state compensation from the Criminal Injuries Compensation Fund, to cover medical expenses and other expenses incurred as a result of their victimization.
 Office hours are Monday through Friday, 8:30 a.m. to 5:00 p.m.
-Phone 455-3760.
+Phone 434-455-3760.

 The Lynchburg Public Defender Office is an independent state agency that specializes in representing people charged with criminal offenses who can't afford a lawyer.
 The Public Defender Office receives cases only by appointment from the court.
 It handles cases in Juvenile and Domestic Relations District Court, General District Court, and Circuit Court for the City of Lynchburg.
 It also handles appeals in the Virginia Court of Appeals and the Virginia Supreme Court.
 Public defenders represent both juveniles in delinquency cases and adults on all criminal offenses that could lead to jail time.

-The Public Defender's Office is located at 725 Church Street, Allied Arts Building, 8th Floor, Lynchburg, Va.
-24504, and can be reached by telephone at 947-2244.
+The Public Defender's Office is located at 725 Church Street, Allied Arts Building, 8th Floor, Lynchburg, VA 24504, and can be reached by telephone at 434-947-2244.

 The Public Defender's Office is comprised of eight full-time attorneys.
 In addition, the attorneys are supported by a staff, which includes one investigator and one sentencing advocate.
 Attorneys are assigned to cover a specific court docket.